microsoft/vc-ue-extensions/README.md

 ### Code Style Guide

-The code in the repo follows the existing conventions for Unreal Engine code described in this [page](https://docs.unrealengine.com/5.1/en-US/epic-cplusplus-coding-standard-for-unreal-engine/).
+The code in the repo follows the existing code conventions described in the Unreal Engine's [Code Standard document](https://docs.unrealengine.com/5.1/en-US/epic-cplusplus-coding-standard-for-unreal-engine/).

 ## Trademarks